pklaus/brother_ql/README.md

 Currently, the `brother_ql_create` tool doesn't support the 600x300 dpi mode supported by some printers.
 The output will always use the 300dpix300dpi mode with the *high quality preference* set.

-#### Analyse

-To analyse a binary file containing Brother QL Raster instructions:

-    brother_ql_analyse 720x300_monochrome.bin --loglevel DEBUG

-The tool will dissect your file and print the opcodes to stdout.
-In addition, it creates images of what the printer's output would look like.
-They are saved to page0001.png etc. (yes, one .bin file can contain more than one "page").

-This tool also has the `--help` option.

-(This specific tool doesn't work on Python 2.)

 #### Print

 Once you have a Brother QL instruction file, you can send it to the printer like this: